ipdk-io/networking-recipe/docs/ipdk-tofino.md

 ## Git

 ### Clone IPDK networking-recipe
-> git clone --recursive git@github.com:ipdk-io/networking-recipe.git infrap4d
+> git clone --recursive git@github.com:ipdk-io/networking-recipe.git ipdk.recipe

 ## Intel P4Studio
 Get the Intel P4Studio SDE version 9.11.
 The untarred directory is henceforth referred to as **sde**.
 If using an Intel Tofino Reference platform, please also download the BSP package.